petk/php-build-system/docs/autotools.md

 However, the `aclocal` from Automake is needed for this to work.

-## 8. Parser and lexer files
+## 9. Parser and lexer files

 Parser and lexer files are generated upon the build step (`make`) with `bison` and `re2c` tools based on the targets in `Makefile.frag` files.

-There is also a helper shell script available that generates these files when developing or releasing PHP source code, otherwise they.
+There is also a helper shell script available that generates these files when developing or releasing PHP source code, otherwise they are generated during the build phase upon the `make` invocation.

 ```sh
 ./scripts/dev/genfiles